Han-Cao/HarmoniSV/docs/SV_analysis/genotype.md

 The `genotype` command integrates information from various SV discovery and force calling methods to genotype SVs with high sensitivity.
 The genotype of an SV is determined through the following steps:

 1. Extract `DP`, `RE` and additional INFO tags from SV calling VCFs and calculate `VAF`.
-If a method performs both discovery calling and force calling, the results of force calling will be prioritized if available.
+If a method performs both discovery calling and force calling, the results of force calling will be used.

 2. If one method's `VAF` > heterozygous frequency threshold, it is considered to support the SV and counted in `SUPP_METHOD`.
 The maximum number of SV callers using the same aligner is recorded in `SUPP_CALLER`.
 For example, if an SV is supported by callers `sniffles` and `cuteSV` with aligner `minimap2`, as well as caller `svim` with aligner `NGMLR`, then `SUPP_CALLER` would be set to 2.